hakimmc/S32K344_Examples/README.md

 ## Features

-- **S32K344 Microcontroller**: Automotive-grade MCU optimized for automotive and industrial applications
+- **S32K344 Microcontroller**: Automotive-grade MCU optimized for automotive and industrial applications.
 - **Battery Management Unit (BMU)**: Specialized hardware for managing and controlling high-voltage batteries.
 - **Example Projects**: Various example applications to demonstrate the functionality and usage of the RD-K344BMU.